 The Board of Trustees has acknowledged its small size which, in the past had led to difficulties faced when trying to convene Discipline Committee meetings at short notice.
 It also had expressed a desire to develop strategic links with Mossley Hollins High School.
-To this end, an additional Sponsor Trustee was appointed on 16 October 2017, who is also a Governor of Mossley Hollins High School.
+Unfortunately the additional Sponsor Trustee appointed in October 2017, who was also a Governor of Mossley Hollins High School, was unable to maintain this commitment due to work commitments.
+Recruitment of new Trustees is a high priority for the Board of Trustees.